 Unfortunately, if no orders bridge the bid-ask spread, there will be no trades executed.
 A situation like this puts the market in a tricky position.
 Thus, to maintain effective functioning markets, market makers quote both bid and ask prices when no orders cross the spread.

 Consider company AMD; it has a bid of 100 shares at $9.95, and an ask of 200 shares at $10.05.
 Unless a buyer meets the asking price or a seller meets the bidding price, a trade doesn’t happen.

-Suppose Dan places a market order to buy 100 shares of AMD.
-As a market order, this means he's willing to pay the current market price.
+Suppose a trader places a market order to buy 100 shares of AMD.
+As a market order, this means they are willing to pay the current market price.
 Thus, the bid price would become $10.05, and the shares are traded until the order is filled.
-Furthermore, once the 100 shares are traded, the bid will revert to $9.95, as it's the next highest bid order.
+Furthermore, once the 100 shares are traded, the bid will revert to $9.95, as it’s the next highest bid order.

 Let’s look at a real life example of a stock with a bid vs. ask spread of $12.00-$12.02.
 You’re eager to get in, so you place a market order thinking you’ll get executed immediately at $12.00.
 Right?
 Wrong.